Blog

 Written by Raluca Apostol | 30 July 2024

 Traditionally, the need for the programs fluctuated, but most intakes attracted between 20 to 25 students.
-These came mostly from recommendations, though there were considerate efforts in getting the people recommended from the programs, by previous students.
+These mainly came from recommendations, though there were considerate efforts in getting the people recommended from the programs, by previous students.

 Setting the context